xmik/edu-aws-ansible/README.md

 $ terraform apply tf.plan
 $ terraform output ec2_public_ip > ../ip.txt
 ```
+**Warning** the EC2 instance type used here is not included in the AWS free tier, but
+ it uses a smaller type.
+If you want to use free tier, change the type to:
+ `t2.micro`.

 The last Terraform resource logs into the EC2 instance using SSH, so afterwards you should be able to SSH login yourself:
 ```
 $ ssh -i secrets/test_id_rsa ubuntu@$(cat ip.txt)